TYPO3-Documentation/TYPO3CMS-Guide-Installation/Documentation/Upgrade/InstallTheNewSource/Index.rst

 search for your extension and take a look at the requires section.

 .. figure:: ../../Images/ext-on-packagist.png
-   :alt: The "News" extension on packagist
    :class: with-shadow
+   :alt: extension on packagist

+   The "News" extension on packagist

 .. _install-next-step: